-I have pleasure in presenting this Annual Report for Accent Resources NL.
+I am happy to present this Annual Report for Accent Resources NL.

-Due to continued market uncertainty and unfavourable commodity prices advanced studies on our flagship Magnetite Range Project have remained on hold.
-The company remains committed to the project and will continue to seek ways of progressing development in the future.
+Due to continued market uncertainty and unfavourable commodity prices advanced studies on our flagship Magnetite Range project remains on hold.
+Despite this, the Company acquired a sizable fenced land area in the light industrial zone in Perenjori for sample storage, and this land will be considered as a site office when the project develops in future.
+The Company remains committed to the project and continues to seek ways of progressing development in the future.

-The Company has also been assessing the Norseman and Meekatharra Gold projects in recent months.
-The current gold resources are unlikely to support a standalone operation but represent an opportunity for either a development joint venture or toll processing with local operators.
-A technical review of the previous resource and geological interpretation is taking place and logistical studies are currently underway.
+The Company has also been continuously assessing the Norseman and Meekatharra Gold projects.
+Although the current gold resources are unlikely to support a standalone operation, they represent opportunity for either a development joint venture or toll processing with local operators.
+A technical review of the previous resource and geological interpretation has taken place and logistical studies are currently underway.

-In addition the Company took a \$4 million share placement in MZI Resources NL which is a new mineral sands producer in Western Australia.
-Accent Resources largest shareholder, Xingang Resources(HK) Ltd, provided a loan for this placement.
+As announced in late 2015, the Company acquired a \$4 million placement in MZI Resources Ltd (MZI) which is a new mineral sands producer at Keysbrook in WA.
+The Company's largest shareholder, Xingang Resources (HK) Ltd, provided the loan for this placement.